XNNTab -- Interpretable Neural Networks for Tabular Data using Sparse Autoencoders: Introduction

 Tabular data is the most common type of data in a wide range of industries, including advertising, finance and healthcare.
 While deep neural networks (DNNs) achieved major advances in computer vision, their performance on tabular data remained below that of Gradient Boosted Decision Trees (GBDTs)~\citep{Chen_2016_XGBoostScalableTree, Khan_2022_TransformersVisionSurvey}.
 To improve the performance of DNNs on tabular data, several deep learning methods have been developed with specialized architectures that take into account the unique traits of tabular data (mixture of categorical, ordinal and continuous features) in order to be on par~\citep{Huang_2020_TabTransformerTabularData} or even outperform GBDTs~\citep{Chen_2024_CanDeepLearning}.
 While these methods address the limitations of DNNs in terms of performance, DNNs still remain blackboxes, whose decisions are hard to communicate to end users~\citep{Schwalbe2023_ComprehensiveTaxonomyExplainable}.

-In this paper, we address the interpretability limitations of existing DNNs and introduce \modelname, a deep neural network incorporating a sparse autoencoder (SAE).
+In this paper, we address the interpretability limitations of existing DNNs and introduce \modelname\footnote{The research in this paper was presented in a early stage at UniReps: 3rd Edition of the Workshop on Unifying Representations in Neural Models at NeuRIPS 2025~\cite{elhadri2026interpretabledeepneuralnetworks}}, a deep neural network incorporating a sparse autoencoder (SAE).
 The SAE learns a dictionary of monosemantic, sparse features, and \modelname uses only these monosemantic features to generate outcome predictions, ensuring intrinsic interpretability.
-We take inspiration from the success of SAEs in learning interpretable features from LLM's internal activations~\citep{Huben_2023_SparseAutoencodersFind, yun_2021_transformervisualization}.
-We use an automated method to assign human-understandable semantics to the learned monosemantic dictionary features.
+We take inspiration from the success of SAEs in learning interpretable features from LLM's internal activations~\citep{Huben_2023_SparseAutoencodersFind, yun_2021_transformervisualization}, and assume that monosemanticity holds for tabular data.
+While LLMs are used to explain the learned features in NLP, we use an automated rule based method to assign human-understandable semantics to the learned dictionary features.
 Our method is illustrated in Figure~\ref{fig:method-overview} and described in Section~\ref{sec:method}.
 We show that \modelname outperforms interpretable models and matches the performance of blackbox models. \modelname is fully interpretable: the final prediction is a simple linear combination of dictionary features with clear human-understandable semantics.